-As most postal services, the Spanish Post Office has its pros and its cons and for anyone having more than a letter sent from outside the EU, one of the biggest disadvantages is that you will have to pay duty, handling fees and possibly VAT on whatever is shipped, whether it's personal effects or merchandise that you have purchased.
-Since students have had to pay more than the value of what was in the package, and the paperwork required to clear customs can sometimes be an insurmountable obstacle, it will almost certainly be less expensive and definitely more convenient to pay for extra luggage and bring what you need with you rather than have it shipped later.
-Buying from Spanish retailers will ultimately be cheaper than ordering from outside the EU.

-If you do have a package sent from outside the EU, make sure that the address is clear and correct, including the name of the street, the number, the floor, and the door, all in the correct order.
+As most postal services, the Spanish Post Office has its pros and its cons and for anyone having more than a letter sent from outside the EU:

+- ✓ One of the biggest disadvantages is paying duties, handling fees and possibly VAT on whatever is shipped, whether personal effects or merchandise.
+Since students have had to pay more than the value of what was in the package, and the paperwork required to clear customs can sometimes be an insurmountable obstacle, it will almost certainly be less expensive to pay for extra luggage and bring what you need with you.
+Buying from Spanish retailers will ultimately be cheaper than ordering from outside the EU. - ✓ If you do have a package sent from outside the EU, make sure to double check the address, including the name of the street, the number, the floor, and the door, all in the correct order.
 Having it sent through a private courier (e.g. DHL, UPS or FedEx) might simplify the process somewhat: it will still have to clear customs in Madrid and so you will also have to pay duty, handling fees and possibly VAT, but the company will likely have their own agent to handle the paperwork.

-However, you should confirm this with the company before having the package sent.

-If your package is sent using the public postal system, once you are notified of its arrival you will have to register your NIE with the tax office and then create an account on the ADT Postales website, uploading various documents, including the arrival notice, a list of contents and value as well as purchase receipts for new merchandise.
+However, you should confirm this with the company before having the package sent. - ✓ If your package is sent using the public postal system, once you are notified of its arrival you will have to register your NIE with the tax office and then create an account on the ADT Postales website, uploading various documents, including the arrival notice, a list of contents and value as well as purchase receipts for new merchandise.
 If you do not have an NIE you can use a friend's as long as it's registered with the tax office.
 Whether sending through a private courier or the post office order to avoid problems, include a list of contents in the package and keep a duplicate list yourself.

-You can find some answers to frequent questions about duty and tax on goods shipped to Spain from outside the EU at this link.
+NOTE: you can find some answers to frequent questions about duty and tax on goods shipped to Spain from outside the EU at this link.